 During these times of crisis and radical changes, without ignoring any of the major political and social challenges currently at work in both our country and the rest of the world, we here at the Athens & Epidaurus Festival retain a special privilege: to serve a key area of culture, a field that is of paramount importance for the future of education and cultivation, and for the forging of a modern identity.

 The artistic creativity and collaboration of young people from different cultures in the field of ancient drama will hopefully bolster the Epidaurus area.
 We wish to encourage the local community to be part of this collective endeavour.
-Thus, we are already planning a series of activities for children, youths, and adults, in collaboration with the Municipality of Nafplio and the Department of Theatre Studies of the University of Peloponnese, in order to familiarize audiences with the form and content of this year’s Epidaurus productions.
-The Ancient Theatre of Epidaurus will feature works by both accomplished and emerging Greek directors.
-The Little Theatre of Ancient Epidaurus will host productions with a more alternative take on ancient drama, including a Festival d’Avignon production, directed by Olivier Py.
-Furthermore, we are interested in promoting research on the subject of ancient chorus through works in progress, workshops, and masterclasses to be held within the framework of the Epidaurus Lyceum.
+To that end, we are already planning a series of activities for children, youths, and adults, in collaboration with the Municipality of Nafplio and the Department of Theatre Studies of the University of Peloponnese, in order to familiarize audiences with the form and content of this year’s Epidaurus productions.

-The problematics of alterity and diversity are also inscribed in our core programme, that is, in the theatrical and dance productions to be held at the Peiraios 260 stages.
+The problematics of alterity and diversity are also inscribed in our core programme.
 The question here is broader.
-It is not just a question of how the polis treats the outsider, the Other, but also of how the Other inhabits us and lurks menacingly inside each one of us and inside our very city.
+It is not just a question of how the polis treats the outsider, the Other, but also of how the Other inhabits us and lurks menacingly inside each one of us and inside our very polis.
 The programme is also informed by historical and existential concerns, on the basis of the artistic and aesthetic value of each proposal.

 Invariably, our priority is to support Greek artists, especially in these times of crisis, while also exposing audiences to prestigious works and artists of the international scene.
-A case in point, the international programme will include a multifaceted tribute to the world-famous Volksbühne, featuring three major productions, among which a performance by its outgoing artistic director, Frank Castorf, who ran the historic Berlin theatre for 25 years.
+A case in point, the international programme will include a rich tribute to the world-famous Volksbühne, among which a production by its outgoing artistic director, Frank Castorf, who ran the historic Berlin theatre for 25 years.

-Bridges are a key concept.
-We are building bridges with the regional areas of Greece in order to make sure our productions will last longer into the season(s).
-We are willing to include intriguing productions from regional theatres into our programme.
-We are part of the pilot network of Greek festivals organized by the Greek Ministry of Culture.
-Moreover, we are building bridges with international organizations, responding to what is a steady demand of Greek artists: the promotion of Greek productions on the international stage.
 The idea of openness remains central to the identity of the Festival, and is consistently and systematically pursued through a series of coordinated efforts which are already taking shape.
 The meeting of the European dance network [DNA] (Departure and Arrivals), a partner of Athens Festival, will contribute to this direction of openness.
-A plan to invite artistic directors and programmers of major festivals to attend productions of the Athens Festival is also under way, again with the support of the Ministry of Culture.
+A plan to invite artistic directors and programmers of major festivals to attend productions of the Athens Festival is also under way with the support of the Greek Ministry of Culture.